Go back to all articles

 lrvtc_update_message_ifequals ( char *columnName, int rowIndex , char *value, char *ifEqualValue ) – change the value at the indicated address if it equals ifEqualValue.

-lrvtc_send_row1 ( char *columnNames, char *values, char *delimiter, unsigned char sendflag ) – save the data in the table under the indicated columns. delimiter can be a line or a symbol.
+lrvtc_send_row1 ( char *columnNames, char *values, char *delimiter, unsigned char sendflag ) – save the data in the table under the indicated columns.
+A delimiter can be a line or a symbol.
 Flags as in lrvtc_rotate_row.

 lrvtc_ensure_index ( char *columnName ) – creates an index in the given column.
-Locks the column during index creation, so that all operations on the given column are queued until the function finishes.
+Locks the column during index creation so that all operations on the given column are queued until the function finishes.

 lrvtc_drop_index ( char *columnName ) – deletes a created index.